What elements are present in your dream destination?

 I believe Budapest has enough attractions and charm for you to stay three or four nights.
 I know a lot of people will have less time in the city and that is fine.
 Here are some ideas on how to distribute time based on length of time staying in the city.

-Visit the sights on the Buda side (Castle, Church, Fisherman’s Bastion), cross the Chain Bridge and visit the most notorious sites on the Pest side (Parliament, St. Stephen’s Basilica, Inner City and Vaci Street).
+Prepare your own walking tours and start by visiting the sights on the Buda side (Castle, Church, Fisherman’s Bastion).
+Them cross the Chain Bridge and visit the most notorious sites on the Pest side (Parliament, St. Stephen’s Basilica, Inner City and Vaci Street).
 Visit one of the cafes and try to fit a boat ride along the river.
 Do not forget to watch the sunset from the banks of the Danube.

 To wrap up, I hope you are seriously considering a visit (or a revisit) to Budapest.
 For many of the reasons mentioned above, the city is an essential stop for those in love with all things Europe.